Central Bank of Sri Lanka: Organisational structure

 The Governor of the CBSL functions as its chief executive officer.
 The Governor, Deputy Governors and Assistant Governors, along with the Heads of Departments, form the senior management of the CBSL.
-Functionally, the CBSL presently consists of 30 departments, each headed by a Director (or equivalent), reporting to the Governor or the Deputy Governor through an Assistant Governor, with the exception of the Management Audit Department, which reports directly to the governor.
+Functionally, the CBSL presently consists of 29 departments, each headed by a Director (or equivalent), reporting to the Governor or the Deputy Governor through an Assistant Governor, with the exception of the Management Audit Department, which reports directly to the governor.
 The Economic Research and Bank Supervision Departments were explicitly set up under the original legislation establishing the CBSL, with certain statutory functions.
 The Economic Research Department, headed by the Director of Economic Research/Chief Economist, is required to compile data and conduct economic research for the guidance of the Monetary Board and for the information of the public, while the Bank Supervision Department, headed by the Director of Bank Supervision, is required to engage in the continuous regulation and supervision of all banking institutions in Sri Lanka.

-The current members of the Monetary Board of the Central Bank of Sri Lanka are:
+The current members of the Governing Board of the Central Bank of Sri Lanka are: